Plastic Straws Are Bad For The Planet — Here's Why They're Bad For Our Health, Too

-But recently, a new article published in the Washington Post shined a light on another negative impact of plastic straws: their direct impact on human health.
+But an article published in the Washington Post shined a light on another negative impact of plastic straws: their direct impact on human health.
 According to the author Christy Brissette—an R.D. and nutrition writer—on top of the obvious negative environmental impact, there are a number of personal health reasons to avoid plastic straws as well.

 What are they, exactly?
 For starters, drinking through a straw can cause more air to enter the digestive system, increasing the likelihood that you'll experience gas and bloating from whatever you're drinking.
 Also on the list is an increased risk for cavities (because straws tend to send sugary and acidic beverages to certain teeth) and even wrinkles—as the regular use of straws can lead to "pucker lines," or the same types of wrinkles that smokers get around their mouths.